skyfielders/python-skyfield/skyfield/documentation/time.rst

 ``M``
-    The product **NPB** that performs the complete rotation between a vector in the ICRS
+    The product **NPB** that performs the complete rotation between a vector in the ICRF
     and a vector in the dynamical reference system of this Julian date, where **B** is the frame tie between the two systems.